nixcon/2024.nixcon.org/content/_index.md

 # Location

 We're currently looking for a venue.
-It'll ben in Berlin for sure, likely end of October/early November.
+It'll be in Berlin for sure, likely end of October/early November.
 More informations coming soon.

 {{</ box >}}